 To execute a pop-up properly, though, you'll want to first do your research on where you should be located (both in terms of city and neighborhood) how you'll market your location, and what KPIs you want to measure to determine if your pop-up is a success.

-If you're not ready to own and operate your own space, you can also try a "pop-in", either into another brand's store or a department store.
-In fact, there are various marketplaces where you can find out which brands are willing to offer you some space to market a select few products.
-Pop-ins are particularly good when:
+If you're not ready to own and operate your own space, you can also try a "pop-in".
+These are like pop-ups but exist in another brand's store or a department store.
+In fact, there are various marketplaces where you can find out which brands are willing to offer you some space to market a select few product assortments.

-The only downside is you may not collect the same level of data or insights about who purchased.
-In a similar vein, it's important to do your research ahead of time to make sure that the two brands appeal to a similar consumer.
+The only downside is you may not collect the same level of data or insights about who purchased new products.
+So, it's important to do your research ahead of time to make sure that your host brand appeals to a similar audience as yours.

-Just because it's brief doesn't mean its easy though.
+Just because it's brief doesn't mean it's easy, though.
 In fact, the examples above were likely very costly and were largely an investment in the potential PR opportunity.
 However, activations don't always have to be so aggressive.
 Office and coworking space visits, local fairs and markets, and community trunk-shows are all more manageable "activations" that still get you face-to-face with your customers so you can hear their feedback.

 Whether your merchandise is better suited for a certain climate or an area is only popular certain months out of the year, the neat thing about flexible real-estate is that you can optimize your store locations so that you're always in the right place at the right time.

 Some great examples of brands who have embraced seasonality are Snowe, AYR, and Margaux.
 These brands have opened stores for the high season (whenever that may be) in places like Aspen, the Hamptons, Palm Beach and Nantucket in order to ensure that they are capitalizing on where their consumer spends their time, without having to worry about a dramatic drop in traffic during off-peak months.